Nikon D7000 vs Panasonic TZ200

 It is notable that the D7000 has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
+Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Panasonic websites.

 Review summary: Nikon D7000 vs Panasonic TZ200